parryc/thevoid/templates/leflan/language_azeri.md

 -cA
 : language of X. Note, cannot be used for countries that take -lI to form their adjective of nationality.
 It can be affixed to 1st and 2nd person pronouns to mean, "in my/your/our/y'alls opinion".

+-cAn
+: up to, until, DAT.

 -çI
 : one who does X.

+-dək
+: as far as, until, DAT.

 -dIQcA
 : the more one does X, the more Y. It is suffixed to the clause that expresses the "more one does" thought.
 For example, <ex>_İnsan böyüdükcə başa düşür ki..._ ⧸ The more a person grows up, the more they understand that...</ex>.